cypress-io/cypress-documentation/content/api/commands/then.md

   and the callback does not call any Cypress commands, the subject will not be modified, and the previous subject will carry over to the next command.

-`.then()` is a command, and will not be retried.
-It is **unsafe** to return DOM elements from the callback and then use further assertions, queries or commands on them.
+The callback function of `.then()` is not retried.
+It is [unsafe](/guides/retry-ability#Only-Queries-are-retried) to return DOM elements directly from the callback and then use further commands on them.
+Instead, use Cypress queries to locate the elements you're interested in acting or asserting on.

 ## Examples